 NOTE: By “vote” we mean show up at a voting station and vote for a candidate, or cast a blank ballot or mark your ballot however you want to mark it, or decline your ballot (only voters in Alberta, Manitoba, Saskatchewan and Ontario provincial elections have the legal right to decline their ballot).

-Click here to see Elections Canada's voter information page.
+Click here to see Elections Ontario's voter information page.

-Need help convincing a non-voter to vote in the Canadian federal election in September 2021?
+Need help convincing a non-voter to vote in the Ontario election in June 2022?
 Direct them to the Why Vote? page.

 Information on How to Vote in